rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-0-correspondence.md

 <!-- ======================================================================= -->
-# Unordered trees
+# A tree corresponds with a hierarchy of sets

 unordered tree <=> hierarchy of sets

-* a strict hierarchy of sets can be formed based on an unordered tree
+* a hierarchy of sets can be formed based upon an unordered tree
 * that hierarchy can then be used to recreate the initial/source tree